zdenko89/Run-GitHub/Run/Assets/Art/Simple Health Bar/README.txt

 		}

-		NOTE: For more information about each function and how to use it, please see the Official Online Documentation linked above.
+		NOTE: For more information about each function and how to use it, please see the In-Engine Documentation window that was included in the download.
+It can be found at Window / Tank and Healer Studio / Ultimate Health Bar.

 	// --- ATTENTION JAVASCRIPT USERS --- //
 	If you are using Javascript to program your game, you may be unable to reference the Simple Health Bar in it's current folder